OlisaMarvis/EC2Instance-InVPC/README.md

 ```

 Where `myChallenge` is the name of your stack.
-Your console should look like the pic below
+Your AWS cloudformation console should look like the picture below.

 ![](./ChallengeTASK1/Delete%20stack.png)